kevlie/Feeding-Canadian-Kids/d1/product-and-planning.md

   - AC: each user must have their own unique login credentials which only they can use to access their accounts.
 + As an administrator, I want to be notified of new partner requests so I can review and approve them quickly.
   - AC: When a new partner request is added it should be reflected on the page of all Admin users.
++ As an administrator, I want to be able to review and process new partner requests so I can easily add more members in a single, organized place.
+  - AC: Admin users will have the ability to click a button on a applicant's application to accept/decline them.
 + As a FCK staff member, I want to easily view the pool of applicants and their information so I can better pair restaurants with programs.
   - AC: FCK staff users should be able to view all program applicant info and all restaurant info.
 + As a FCK staff member, I want to be able to see whether restaurants are fulfilling their commitments so I know when I should intervene and adjust allocation and pairings if necessary.